dvirtz/slides/predictable-guide-to-random/random.md

 <!-- .element: data-id="code" -->

-Note: ranlux is the name of the Fortran library which was the first implementation of this RNG.
+Note: reflux is the name of the Fortran library which was the first implementation of this RNG.

 ---

-## mersenne twister (MT)
+## Mersenne twister (MT)

 `$$ x_{k+n} := x_{k+m} \oplus \left( ({x_k}^u \mid\mid {x_{k+1}}^l) A \right) \qquad k=0,1,\ldots $$`